-As you can see below, Grammarly is suggesting me to use a synonym for the word ‘important’ as I overused it throughout the text.
+Here, Grammarly is suggesting me to use a synonym for the word ‘important’ as I overused it throughout the text.

 In addition to it, Grammarly is also good at catching not-so-obvious problems that an average author may not notice at all.

 With Grammarly, you can also check the tone of your language.
-For example, writing an official letter to a client is not like messaging to a friend.
+For example, writing an official letter to a client is not like messaging a friend.

 So, the Delivery alerts show up in purple color whenever your message does not feel polite enough, week, or unprofessional.